Trivia/Time Machine Mugstalga

 Okay, it's alright if you tell me,"I don't really pay too much attention to keyboard players.
 They are always in the back sitting down behind a big box and I can hardly hear them anyway!

-For those of you who have somehow missed MARK LEACH-aka-"MUGGIE DOO" rippin' the roof off the sucker for the last thirty plus years, that's understandable.
-But for those of us who have been there in the audience watching Muggie, we see it a little differently.He's spinnin, dancin and clowning at the helm of his 1940 high-rise HAMMOND ORGAN, and playing licks that's got our jaws dropped open like Lil' Abner's first trip to New York,
+For those of you who have somehow missed the legendary MARK LEACH-aka-"MUGGIE DOO" rippin' the roof off the sucker for the last thirty plus years, that's understandable.
+But for those of us who have been there in the audience watching Muggie, we see it a little differently.He's spinnin, dancin and clowning at the helm of his 1940 high-rise HAMMOND ORGAN, and playing licks that's got our jaws dropped open like Lil' Abner's first trip to New York City,

 and makin sure you hear it!

-Muggie, born Mark William Leach May 17th, 1957 to parents Leon Thomas and Suzanne Morgan Leach (organist and singer respectively),was raised surrounded by music.
+Muggie, born Mark William Leach , to parents Leon Thomas and Suzanne Morgan Leach (organist and singer respectively),was raised surrounded by music.
 Mark the youngest of two children, began playing organ at two years old and hasn't let up yet.
 "I think I started playing" he said "because my dad worked so much that when he was finally done each night, he'd always go to the organ to unwind".
-So when it was time to play with him, he would just put me on his lap at the organ and show me stuff.
+So when it was time for him to watch me, he would just put me on his lap at the organ and show me stuff.
 When he was at work, I'd stand up and play over my head cause I was too short to see the keys.
 I guess thats why I've always kept standing at the boards".
 He also started playing trumpet after older brother Joseph decided to give up the instrument and concentrate on bodybuilding.

 Muggie recalls, "My grandmother, also a pianist and church organist, had bought us tickets to see Duke at the Admiral King Auditorium.
 I must have stayed awake for two or three days waiting for that day to get there.
 I remember walking into the place and how overwhelming it was to know I was in the same building with the Duke.
 It was the first real concert I'd ever been to and Duke Ellington was probably the only idol I'd ever had by that age.